telerik/blazor-docs/components/radiogroup/overview.md

 ## Events

-The Blazor RadioGroup fires value change and blur events that you can handle and further customize its behavior.
+The Blazor RadioGroup fires blur and value change events to respond to user actions.
 [Read more about the Blazor RadioGroup events]({%slug radiogroup-events%}).

 ## RadioGroup Parameters